Physical layer

 In the seven-layer OSI model of computer networking, the physical layer or layer 1 is the first and lowest layer: the layer most closely associated with the physical connection between devices.
 The physical layer provides an electrical, mechanical, and procedural interface to the transmission medium.
-The shapes and properties of the electrical connectors, the frequencies to broadcast on, the line code to use and similar low-level parameters, are specified by the physical layer.
+The shapes and properties of the electrical connectors, the frequencies to transmit on, the line code to use and similar low-level parameters are specified by the physical layer.

-At the electrical layer, the physical layer is commonly implemented by dedicated PHY chip or, in electronic design automation (EDA), by a design block.
+At the electrical layer, the physical layer is commonly implemented in a dedicated PHY chip or, in electronic design automation (EDA), by a design block.
 In mobile computing, the MIPI Alliance *-PHY family of interconnect protocols are widely used.

-Historically, the OSI model is closely associated with internetworking, such as the Internet protocol suite and Ethernet, which were developed in the same era, along similar lines, though with somewhat different abstractions.
-Beyond internetworking, the OSI abstraction can be brought to bear on all forms of device interconnection in data communications and computational electronics.

 Role

 The physical layer defines the means of transmitting a stream of raw bits over a physical data link connecting network nodes.
 The bitstream may be grouped into code words or symbols and converted to a physical signal that is transmitted over a transmission medium.

 The physical layer consists of the electronic circuit transmission technologies of a network.
 It is a fundamental layer underlying the higher level functions in a network, and can be implemented through a great number of different hardware technologies with widely varying characteristics.

 Within the semantics of the OSI model, the physical layer translates logical communications requests from the data link layer into hardware-specific operations to cause transmission or reception of electronic (or other) signals.
 The physical layer supports higher layers responsible for generation of logical data packets.